rohanbhamre01/FirebirdV-Forge/README.md

 1. Waitron_Technocrats: Case study of a real-world robotics application
 2. ESP Controller: Controlling Firebird V using ESP32

+## Junkyard
+For other codes in junk that might be useful for some users

 ## Getting Started

 To get started with Firebird Forge, please refer to the documentation in each module.
 You'll need a Firebird robot and an Arduino microcontroller to begin experimenting with the framework.